Frolicking lambs spark joy.

 Self-Care • Body & Community

 Practicing physical self-care is showing your body simple kindness, generously giving it what it needs, and doing things that help you live well.
-Community is rooted in love, nourished in prayer, and strengthened in courageous vulnerability as we extend and receive love, kindness, and compassion.
+Connection with others is rooted in love, nourished through prayer, and strengthened by brave vulnerability.

 Skip to content